-At least seven months prior to graduation, the student must have a Dissertation Proposal presented to and accepted by his/her Dissertation Committee.
+At least 7 months prior to graduation, the student must have a Dissertation Proposal presented to and accepted by his/her Dissertation Committee.
 A completion of PhD Candidacy form must be submitted to the Graduate Program Director at that time.
-Forms are available on the CEAS website. https://ceas.uc.edu/about/info-current-students/info-current-students/forms-for-current-graduate-students.html (Note: The Graduate School does not track time to candidacy.
+Forms are available on the CEAS website.
+CEAS student forms portal.
+(Note: The Graduate School does not track time to candidacy.
 However, students must complete their doctoral degree-including graduation-within nine consecutive academic years of the date of matriculation into the program.)